tomjoht/learnapidoc/_docs/rest_api_specifications/swagger_ui/pubapis_combine_swagger_and_guide.md

          }
 ```

 What does the code `33` mean?
 If you go to the [Yahoo Weather API docs](https://developer.yahoo.com/weather/documentation.html) (which is where the data for this Mashape weather API originates), you'll see a Condition Codes table that tells you that `33` means "fair (night)".
-That long table (which includes nearly 50 separate condition codes) will be difficult to include in the parameter details in the Swagger spec.
+That long table (which includes nearly 50 separate condition codes) will be difficult to include in the parameter details in the OpenAPI spec.

 If you have a lot of extra information and notes like this in your reference docs, it can be difficult to fit them into the parameter descriptions allotted.
 Unfortunately, there's not an easy solution for creating a single source of truth.
 Here are some options.

 ## Option 1: Put all info into your spec through expand/collapse sections

 You can try to put all information into your spec.
 You may be surprised about how much information you can actually include in the spec.
 Any `description` element (not just the `description` property in the `info` object) allows you to use Markdown and HTML.
-For example, here's the `info` object in the Swagger spec where a description appears.
+For example, here's the `info` object in the OpenAPI spec where a description appears.
 Type a pipe `|` to break the content onto the next line, and then indent two spaces.
 You can add a lot of content here.

 ```yaml
 info: